 The highest parking rate closest to the stadium is in Atlanta where it’ll cost $114 to park, and the cheapest, but furthest away, is with the Tennessee Titans, where you can park and walk to Nissan Stadium for about $5.

-Cheapest Parking Costs (Average Between Closest and Furthest Prices)
+Cheapest Parking Costs (Avg. of Closest and Furthest Spots)